MikeChara/SpoilerAlertFrontEnd/readme.md

 ## _Created by the Fat Arrow Faction team as part of the School of Code._

-Our app helps users manage their food inventory by allowing them to input food items manually or by scanning receipts with OCR technology.
+Our app helps users manage their food inventory by allowing them to input food items manually or by scanning receipts with Optical Character Recognition technology.
+You can read more about this exciting area of research [here](https://cloud.google.com/vision/docs/ocr).

 ## Current Features: